RoundRobinHood/cogniflight-cloud/docs/SEN3781_Assignment4_Information_Architecture_Report.md

 CogniFlight Cloud is an advanced aviation management platform that provides a comprehensive desktop-style web application for flight operations, pilot management, and real-time edge node monitoring.
 This report details the information architecture and UX/UI design for the platform, focusing on creating an intuitive, responsive, and accessible interface that serves multiple user roles including ground control operators, flight managers, pilots, and system administrators.

 The platform leverages a unique desktop paradigm within a web browser, following a desktop-first approach optimized for control center operations and professional aviation management workstations.
-The system provides familiar desktop interaction patterns while delivering powerful aviation management capabilities through modular applications, with special emphasis on ML-powered analytics and live edge node monitoring for critical aviation safety operations.
+Each application is designed to perform its specific function independently, with the FATCON widget providing critical fatigue monitoring exclusively for ground control operations to manage system-wide pilot fatigue situations.

 ---